 - PHI: List of 18 Identifiers and Definition of PHI

 - For HIPAA-related definitions, see CPHS/OPHS Glossary of Terms

 - What is and is not Protected Health Information (PHI) in Research Settings - position paper of the UC Systemwide HIPAA Implementation Taskforce (PDF)

 - Online Tutorial Assessment on Research Aspects of HIPAA

 - This tutorial was developed by the UC San Diego Human Subjects Protection Program and has been made available to the UC research community.

-- It is targeted to research investigators though anyone interested may complete this module - just fill in the requested information to begin.
+- It is targeted to research investigators - just fill in the requested information to begin.

-- You will be able to download a certificate of completion after you complete the module (CPHS does not need a copy of the certificate).
+- You will be able to download a certificate of completion to attach to your CPHS protocol.